 Having search engine friendly content is paramount in a website or blog.

-No matter how good your messaging and copywriting is unless you take into consideration the search criteria of these search engines, it is unlikely that your website will get any organic traffic.
+No matter how good your messaging and copywriting is unless you are indexed by this search engines, it is unlikely that your website will be discovered and get any organic traffic.

 Having keywords in your web content is one of the must do to get recognized and listed.